Dalibor-P/blender/README.md

 3. Browse to where you downloaded the theme and install the `.xml` file.
 4. This copies the theme into `./scripts/presets/interface_theme/` subdirectory of your Blender [configuration directory](https://docs.blender.org/manual/en/latest/advanced/blender_directory_layout.html).
 You may now select it from the drop down menu.

 Made for Blender 3.5.
-You can use my add-on [Theme Swapper](https://github.com/Dalibor-P/Theme-Swapper) to quickly swap between light and dark themes.
+You can try my add-on [Theme Swapper](https://github.com/Dalibor-P/Theme-Swapper) to quickly swap between light and dark themes.

 ## ❓ FAQ